a2i2/active-learning-simulator/README.md

 ### Active learning handler
 Handles the AL training loops for systematic review labelling.
 Training involves initialisation of parameters, initial sampling using the chosen selector's *initial_select* method, main AL training loop using the chosen ML model's predictions and chosen selector's *select* method under the chosen stopper's *stopping_criteria*.

-Produces a mask representing the items (indices) in the dataset that were trained, and a mask represeting the instances that were found to be relevant.
+Produces a mask representing the items (indices) in the dataset that were trained, and a mask representing the instances that were found to be relevant.

 ### Evaluator

-## CLI interface